Samuel Anoints David

-So he sent and had him brought in.
-He was ruddy, with a fine appearance and handsome features.
+So he sent for him and had him brought in.
+He was glowing with health and had a fine appearance and handsome features.

-Then the Lord said, “Rise and anoint him; he is the one.”
+Then the Lord said, “Rise and anoint him; this is the one.”

 17 So Saul said to his attendants, “Find someone who plays well and bring him to me.”